 Required Undergraduate Enrollment

-Any undergraduate student carrying 12 or more semester hours in the Fall or Spring term is considered a full-time student.
-Students carrying fewer than 12 semester hours are classified as part-time students.
+Any undergraduate student carrying 12 or more semester hours in the a Fall or Spring semester or 12 or more semester hours in the combined Summer I and II Sessions is considered a full-time student.
+Students carrying fewer than 12 semester hours are classified as part-time students for financial aid.

 Full–time enrollment (12+ units) is required to receive: